Use a specific SSH key for a certain git repo

 Host gitlab.com

-# Default SSH key
+# Main gitlab.com SSH key

 IdentityFile ~/.ssh/[email protected]